 EDU Partner Organization delivers Exemplary Anti-Genocide Programs

-It is with great pride that the Intergovernmental Organization EDU reports on the outstanding efforts of its Partner Organization, 'The Budapest Centre for the International Prevention of Genocide and Mass Atrocities', in programs to raise awareness of the threat of this scourge of modern times over the last 5 years
+It is with great pride that the Intergovernmental Organization EDU reports on the outstanding efforts of its Partner Organization, 'The Budapest Centre for the International Prevention of Genocide and Mass Atrocities', in programs to raise awareness of the threat of this scourge of modern times.

 2015 was a particularly relevant year to redouble efforts to educate about Genocide and Mass Atrocities being the 20th Anniversary of the The Srebrenica massacre and the 70th Anniversary of the liberation of concentration camps in Auschwitz, Stutthof, Sachsenhausen, Ravensbrueck, Dora-Mittelbau, Flossenbürg, Dachau, Mauthausen, Neuengamme and Bergen-Belsen.